-Here of, more study needs to fill this gap.
-Beside some empirical studies were conducted in the country and acknowledging and improving the gap up to date information on factors influencing the commercialization of producers in the sorghum market in Ethiopia is lacking.
-Moreover, to the best of my knowledge nothing has been done in the study area.
-Hence, this research is proposed fill the research gap.
+Here, more study needs to fill this gap.
+Besides some empirical studies were conducted in the country, and acknowledging and improving the gap up-to-date information on factors influencing the commercialization of producers in the sorghum market in Ethiopia is lacking.
+Hence, this research is proposed to analyse the current level of smallholder sorghum commercialization and factors correlated with it in target sorghum producers in the study areas to fill the research gap.

+Comments on the section

 Emphasize the specific issue of sorghum commercialization in Arsi Zone and its challenges and opportunities.

 Clarify the research gap by articulating clearly the lack of research on sorghum commercialization and why this is a critical area for study.
 Provide a summary of existing literature, focusing on gaps related to sorghum.

 Justify the study's relevance by explicitly connecting it to the goals of agricultural commercialisation and rural development in Ethiopia.

 Conclude with a well-defined problem statement and a list of research objectives to guide the reader and give direction to the study.

 2: Research methodology

 2.1.
 Description of the study area

-The study area is found in the central part of the Oromiya National Regional State.
-The zone between 60 45’ N to 58‘N and 38 32 E to 4050’ E. Arsi is bordered on the south by Bale Zone , on the southwest by the West Arsi Zone , on the northwest by East Shewa Zone, on the north by the Afar on the east by West Hararghe Zone.
+The study area, Gololcha and Shenen Kolu Districts, are located in Arsi Zone.
+Arsi Zone is found in the central part of the Oromiya National Regional State.
+The zone geographically lies between 60 45’ N to 58‘N and 38 32 E to 4050’ E. Arsi is bordered on the south by Bale Zone , on the southwest by the West Arsi Zone , on the northwest by East Shewa Zone, on the north by the Afar Region and the east by West Hararghe Zone.
 Asela is the capital town of the zone.
-It is located Finfinne-Adama-Bale Robe main road.
-Also Asela is located at 75 km south of Adama town (Abdi, 2017).
+It is located 175 km from Finfinne on the Finfinne-Adama-Bale Robe main road.
+Also, Asela is located 75 km south of Adama town (Abdi, 2017).

-A brief description of study districts goes as follows.
-Shenen Kolu district is one of the district among 26 districts that are found in Arsi zone.
-The district is located Arsi zone.
-The is situated at northeast of Aseko and Anchar, Seru district in the south, Daro Lebu district in the east and Gololcha district in the west.
+Shenen Kolu district is one of the district among 26 districts that are found in the Arsi zone.
+The district is about 316 km from Addis Ababa, the capital city of Ethiopia and 241 km from Asella, the capital town of the Arsi zone.
+The district is situated northeast of Aseko and Anchar, Seru district in the south, Daro Lebu district in the east and Gololcha district in the west.
 The altitude of the district ranges from 1400 to 2000 metres.
-Generally, the district has a total area of 112,101 hectares and is classified into two the midland (28%) and the lowland (70%).
-The average temperature of the district is 32 °C and the average rainfall is 800 mm/year.
+Generally, the district has a total area of 112,101 hectares and is classified into two agroecologies: highland (2%), the midland (28%) and the lowland (70%).
+The average temperature of the district is 32 °C, and the average rainfall is 800 mm/year.
 The main rainy season of the district is in April, May, June, July, August and September.
 The soil type of the district is clay soil and sandy soil.
 Major crops produced in the district are coffee, maize, sorghum, teff and groundnut (SKWoA, 2022).